 Discover these answers on our special program led by His Eminence Khedrupchen Rinpoche of Sangchen Ogyen Tsuklag Monastery in Trongsa, on Tour Neykor.

-Can compassion and KPIs go hand in hand in business settings?
+Can compassion and business goals go hand in hand in a professional setting?

-How can grace be dispensed when tensions or complications arise in our personal and work lives?
+How can grace be dispensed in times of tensions and complications?